zhourenjian/rssh/README.md

 ## Features
 1. Both server and target machine can run multiple daemons
-2. The reverse SSH daemon is always be running and there is monitors keeping both sides working.
+2. The reverse SSH daemon is always be running and there is monitors keeping both sides working
-3. No root privileges are required on servers, not harming servers
+3. No root privileges and no new users are required on servers
+4. Support Linux latop, Mac and Linux-based routers

 ## Known Faults
 1. Only one SSH login sessions is supported for a time.